Introduction

 In the late 1980s, the UK glasshouse industry faced a crisis that threatened to bring the entire sector to its knees.
 A whitefly species, notorious for its rapid reproduction and destructive impact on crops, was growing increasingly resistant to chemical pesticides.
 As glasshouses across the country struggled to control the infestation, it became clear that traditional pest control methods were failing.
-The industry's future looked bleak, with the possibility of severe economic losses looming.
-However, salvation came from an unexpected source—a tiny wasp called Encarsia formosa, which would go on to revolutionize pest control in glasshouses and beyond.
+The industry’s future looked bleak, with the possibility of severe economic losses looming large over growers, suppliers, and the wider agricultural economy.
+However, salvation came from an unexpected source — a tiny parasitic wasp called Encarsia formosa, which would go on to revolutionize pest control in glasshouses and fundamentally reshape how the world manages agricultural pests.

 The Whitefly Threat